Norsk-Tipping/kafka-connect-jdbc-flatten/README.md

      Whether to rename tables with enlisted mapping pairs <old name>:<new name>.
-     Old table names are specified as topic name, followed by the suffix of the root schema name (if absent the word root is used and to be used), followed by the subpath of the record container paths within the hierarchical value structure.
+     Old table names are specified as topic name, followed by the suffix of the root schema name (if absent the word root is used), followed by the subpath of the record container paths within the hierarchical value structure.
      All of these are to be seperated by the configured flatten.delimiter (default '_').